noelvegacodes/svelte-img-previewer/README.md

 <script>
     import { createImagePreviewer } from 'svelte-img-previewer';

-    // sample image, this can be an image you pull from a user object for example const avatar = 'https://avatars.githubusercontent.com/u/130720776?v=4'
+    const avatar = 'https://avatars.githubusercontent.com/u/130720776?v=4'
     const { src, trigger, imagePreviewer } = createImagePreviewer(avatar);
 </script>